noahdixon/toystore/docs/DesignDoc.md

 and upon a cache hit such node gets moved to the front of the queue.

-2. The `put` method adds or updates a node in the cache any time the Frontend Service receives a valid product query response from the Catalog Service.
+2. The `put` method adds or updates a node in the cache any time the Gateway Service receives a valid product query response from the Catalog Service.
 If a node already exists for a product, that node will be updated and moved to the front of the queue.
 Otherwise, a new node will be created, added to the HashMap and the front of the queue.
 If the cache is full when a new node is added, the last node in the